• Home

 WHAT YOU NEED: cardboard boxes of different sizes; felt tips; scissors; car parts templates Cardboard Car Fittings &/or Teddy’s Carboard Box Car or make your own!

 ADULT PREP: cut off 3 of the flaps on the top of the box.
 If your box is not particularly strong stick the 3 flaps inside the box to strengthen the sides.
 With the remaining flap cut out the centre to make a windscreen.
-Then either draw with felt pens or use the templates Cardboard Car Fittings &/or Teddy’s Carboard Box Car to make the wheels, number plate, wheels on the bus themed activitiesheadlights etc. You could also paint the car/s or decorate in a range of ways.
+Then either draw with felt pens or use the templates Cardboard Car Fittings &/or Teddy’s Carboard Box Car to make the wheels, number plate, headlights etc. You could also paint the car/s or decorate in a range of ways.
 Get your child to help with this.

 Now find your drivers & off they go!